 - Marriage certificates, adoption documents, references, diplomas.

-If you require a certified translation, please forward a legible copy (or fax or scan) of the original text.
+If you require a certified translation, please forward a legible copy (or fax, or scan, but no photo) of the original text.
 Certified translations will always be delivered on paper, since the copy of the source text must be securely attached to the translation.
+In addition, Bilingo will also send you a scan of all pages of the sworn translation so you have a digital copy before all pages are attached.

 Apostille and Authentication